When sharing a flat or house, managing utilities can be a point of contention, and the broadband internet bill is a fine example of this.

 Data usage limits

-For individuals, broadband limits can be a smart idea that can help keep costs down.
+For individuals, broadband limits can sometimes be useful to help keep costs down.
 But if you're sharing with friends, it makes sense to choose a package without data caps.

 Prices and broadband deals

 In some cases, you might need to have a line installed on the premises.
-This is usually the case if no broadband has previously been subscribed to at the address, or if you're switching from a Virgin Media line to a BT Openreach line, for example).
+This is usually the case if no broadband has previously been used at the address, or if you're switching between different networks (from a Virgin Media line to a BT Openreach line, for example).

-- Can I get broadband without a phone line?
+Can I get broadband without a phone?

 Almost everyone uses mobile phones these days, so what is the point of a landline?

 What broadband is right for my shared home?

-Keep in mind that these are just broad examples and it’s worth talking it over as a group before signing up to any packages.
+Keep in mind that these are just broad examples and it’s worth talking it over as a group before signing up for any packages.

 For larger house shares (three to five housemates) with standard internet use, plus a bit of downloading and online gaming, a faster fibre package is recommended (65Mpbs or thereabouts).

-In a bustling home of five or more people, with regular streaming and online gaming and data downloads, you'll need to consider top end fibre broadband packages.
+In a bustling home of five or more people, with regular streaming and online gaming and data downloads, you'll need to look at the top-end fibre broadband packages.

 How to manage shared broadband

 If you’re not paying out of a shared account this is the person who needs to be paid so they're not out of pocket when it comes to the monthly direct debit payment.

 Paying for shared broadband

 If this isn't convenient among the hustle and bustle of modern life, why not try an app to help divide up the billing and forward payment?

 What happens to the broadband when you move out?

 Alternatively, it might be simpler to transfer the account from one housemate to another.
 You can do this over the phone but it requires both parties to be present to speak to the ISP in turn to manage the transfer.

 If the time has come for everyone to move onto new premises, then the broadband account will need to be cancelled.
 The usual way to do this is to make a call to the ISP, although in some cases it can be done online.
-Keep in mind that early cancellation fees may apply - the named account holder will be billed for this.
+Keep in mind that early cancellation fees may apply and the named account holder will be billed for this.